 Inside the ancient citadel of Sighisoara, Transylvania.
 This would be my #1 must visit place in Romania after Maramures County.

 Sighisoara is a tiny, fortified, medieval town with stunning good looks.
 It’s traffic-free streets are a joy to explore and it was the birthplace of Vlad Dracul, so expect some vampire theming.
 My boys adored a trip to the spooky cemetery at midnight through the oak covered walkway.

-With fairy-tale looks and cobbled streets, the town of Brasov is a popular tourist destination in Romania.
+With ancient fairy-tale buildings and cobbled streets, the old town area of Brasov is a popular tourist destination in Romania.

-It nestles at the foot of a mountain and boasts it’s own Hollywood style sign “Brasov”.
-Just in case you forget where you are.
+It nestles at the foot of a mountain and boasts its own Hollywood style sign “Brasov”.

 The main square Piaţa Sfatului, is a wonderful place to sit at a pavement cafe and watch the world go by.
-There are ski resorts and wild bears around Brasov, we haven’t experienced either, but they are there, as we discovered on a forest walk in Transylvania.
+There are ski resorts and wild European brown bears around Brasov and some bear-watching tours are based here.

 To see Romania’s brown bears in captivity you’ll need to visit the Libearty Bear Sanctuary near Brasov (full post).